-Notes Video Links & Practice Space Vocabulary Vocabulary (1:03) Base: the number used as a in exponential form.
-2. Exponent: the number of times the occurs as a factor.
-Expression: one or more terms, may include variables,, operators, and grouping symbols.
-4. Factor: one of the numbers of that are multiplied together to produce a product.
-2 = 2 × 2 × 2 base 2 multiplied by itself 3 times Important Note: Notice how 2^3 is not $2 \cdot 3$
+Notes Video Links & Practice Space Vocabulary Toolbox Tutor: Vocabulary (1:03) Base: the number used as a in exponential form.
+Exponent: the number of times the occurs as a factor.
+3. Expression: one or more terms, may include variables,, operators, and grouping symbols.
+4. Factor: one of the numbers or that are multiplied together to produce a product.
+2 = 2 × 2 × 2 2 multiplied by itself 3 times Important Note: Notice how 2 is not 2 · 3